NatalyKos/Rep4G2912/Manual_for_md.md

 To emphasize non-numerated list use *

-## To-do list for Wednesday
+## To-do list for Thursday

-1. Apply for a new Import License for glyphosate 687
-2. Read Born to bleed
+1. Sort out the original shipping docs scattered in the office
+2. Learn the freight rates and container fees of two shipping companies
-3. Go to gym
+3. Make a decision, which company to use
-4. Do the IT homework